TumzeeAnalyst/SQL-Project-Layoffs/Data cleaning.md

 WHERE (t1.industry IS NULL OR t1.industry = '')
 AND t2.industry IS NOT NULL;

+-- So I updated the null industry values to the non-null industry values who have the same company but it didn't work

 UPDATE layoffs_static2 t1
 JOIN layoffs_static2 t2
 ON t1.company = t2.company
 SET t1.industry = t2.industry
 WHERE t1.industry IS NULL AND t2.industry IS NOT NULL;

+-- So I set the industry where there are blank values to null and tried the code above again

 UPDATE layoffs_static2
 SET industry = NULL
 WHERE industry = '';

  SELECT * FROM layoffs_static2;

+-- There was no use for the row_num, so I dropped the row_num column

  ALTER TABLE layoffs_static2
  DROP COLUMN row_num